aurora-is-near/near-web3-provider/README.md

 The web3 Provider also needs to be tested against the `near-evm` contract.

-Follow the testing instructions on the [near-evm repo](https://github.com/near/near-evm#testing)
+Follow the testing instructions on the [near-evm repo](https://github.com/near/near-evm#testing).

+If you're developing against an in-flux contract, make sure to build the wasm code from `near-evm` and update the wasm code for the provider: `/artifacts/near_evm.wasm`.

 ## General Usage